DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/fees-and-funding-for-non-UK-trainees.md

 [Find teacher training courses](https://www.gov.uk/find-postgraduate-teacher-training-courses).

-## Financial support for non-UK trainee teachers of languages and physics
+## Financial support for non-UK trainee languages and physics teachers

 There are 3 types of financial support you can get if you’re interested in training to teach languages and physics: